Skip to main content

 Pouring into the rectangular cloud positive — this was the uncatalyzed mistake pour

 Outcome: the material never solidified.
 Without the right ratio, the silicone doesn’t fully cross-link—you don’t get a flexible, cured mold you can demold.
-This wasn’t a cosmetic problem or a “wait longer” problem; it was a process failure on my side.
+After waiting for 2 days, I received this sad news.

 The cloud cavity after the mistake: uncatalyzed pour material—not a cured, demoldable rubber mold